Contesting your father’s will

 A son or daughter is free to contest their father’s will.
-In fact they can challenge the will of either parent.
 For further guidance on contesting a will call our free legal helpline on 0808 139 1566 or send us an email.

 On what grounds can I contest my father’s will?